Great stuff as always Dave, your ability to keep it real and cut through all the crap is second to none!

 Option #1: Take on debt to increase your investments.

 The risk is, you’re more exposed to rate rises in the short-term.
-If you have ample cashflow, this could be the most profitable long term approach.
+If you have ample cashflow, this could be the most profitable long term approach, as asset values eventually increase and your debt is deflated away.

 Option #2: Pay off debt to reduce risk and increase stability.